isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 issues with communication with the DHCP server, it is very likely that the server is not running.

 The ``date-time`` parameter conveys the server's notion of time.

-The ``unsent-update-count`` is used internally by the partner receiving the heartbeat response to determine whether it should synchronize its lease database.
+The ``unsent-update-count`` value is incremented by the partner sending the heartbeat response when it cannot send the lease update.
+Suppose it is a result of the temporary communication interruption.
+In that case, the partner receiving the heartbeat response tracks the value changes and can determine whether there are any new lease updates that it did not receive.
+When the communication is re-established, the server uses this value to decide whether or not it should synchronize its lease database.
+The value is set to 0 when the server is started.
+It is never reset to 0 during the server operation, even after the partner synchronizes the database.
+It is a cumulative count of all unsent lease updates since the server boot.
+A non-zero value itself is not an indication of any present issues with lease updates.
+Constantly incrementing value is.

 The typical response returned by one of the servers when both servers are operational is: